mesbrj/IPyFIXweb/docs/examples/README.md

 ***Basic test 1:***

-The web-api adapter, the web-server startup (asyncio app "entry" loop) and main are tested.
+The main, the web-api adapter, the web-server startup (asyncio loop) are tested.

     http://localhost:8000/api/v1/test/health